wangyan100/springbootexamples/spring-boot-autoconfig/readme.md

-### Implement your own auto configuration
+### Implement your own SpringBoot starter for auto configuration

 SpringBoot starter is a core component.
-For example, if you use spring-boot-starter-web, then a lot of configurationes for web application will be done automaically for you.
-If you use spring-boot-starter-activemq, then a lot of activemq configuration will be done automatically as well.
+For example, if you use spring-boot-starter-web, then a lot of configurations for web application will be done automatically for you.

 When you use starter component, you don't need to do much about configuration, if there are some special configuration, you could just add them in application properties, then starter component can handle them correctly.